SuperOfficeDocs/superoffice-docs/user-guide/en/request/status/create.md

 1. In the list **Track time as**, choose how to report time usage:

-    * in queue and awaiting processing
+    * In queue and awaiting processing
-    * at internal decision stage
+    * At internal decision stage
-    * at external decision stage
+    * At external decision stage

 1. Click **Save**.
 The request status is created.